eddy862/COMP2042_CW/README.md

         - Used an image editor to inspect the dimensions of the images and discovered that the white space around the images was significantly larger than the actual image.
         - Removed the unnecessary white space from the images and tested the game again.
 The issue was resolved.

-3. **Main menu background video**: The background video in the main menu was not displayed after user returns from the levels.
+3. **Main menu background video**: The background video in the main menu sometimes was not displayed after user returns from the levels.
     - **Debugging Attempts**:
         - Checked the code to ensure that the background video is set correctly when initializing the main menu scene.
         - set add a listener to the MediaPlayer to print the status of the media player and found that the media player was not playing the video after returning from the levels.
         - set the media player as a class variable and initialized it in the `start()` to ensure that the media player is not null when returning from the levels.
-The issue was resolved.
+However, the issue persisted.